 ALS at the Farmers’ Market

-Once a quarter since the fall of 2023, Berkeley Lab holds a pop up at the downtown Berkeley Farmers’ Market.
-Last Saturday, ALS staff had a chance to highlight the science that happens underneath the iconic dome on the hill.
-Read more and see photos from the day.
+Once a quarter since the fall of 2023, Berkeley Lab has held a pop-up booth at the downtown Berkeley Farmers’ Market.
+Last Saturday, ALS staff had the opportunity to highlight the science taking place underneath the iconic dome on the hill.
+Read more and view photos from the day.
 Read more »

 - 1